LSEG-API-Samples/Article.RTSDK.Java.MavenHowTo/README.md

 * [Building a keystore file to be used with an HTTPS (or ENCRYPTED) connection type for real-time Java-based APIs](https://developers.refinitiv.com/en/article-catalog/article/building-keystore-file-be-used-https-or-encrypted-connection-type-real-time-java-based-apis) article.

 For any question related to this article or RTSDK page, please use the Developer Community [Q&A Forum](https://community.developers.refinitiv.com/).

+## <a id="articles"></a>Developers Articles:

+* [How to Set Up Refinitiv Real-Time SDK Java Application with Maven](https://developers.refinitiv.com/en/article-catalog/article/how-to-set-up-refinitiv-real-time-sdk-java-application-with-mave) on the the [Refinitiv Developer Community](https://developers.refinitiv.com/) web site.
+* [How to Set Up Refinitiv Real-Time SDK Java Application with Maven](https://wasin-waeosri.medium.com/how-to-run-real-time-sdk-java-application-with-maven-b3ebbdfa119f) on the Medium blog post.